 Experiments performed using SMUTF demonstrate significant improvements over existing techniques.
 Our results indicate enhancements of 11.84\% and 5.08\% in the model's F1 and AUC scores, respectively.

 The primary contributions of our paper are summarized:

-\begin{enumerate} \item The development of SMUTF, a novel SM system surpassing current state-of-the-art methods. \item The demonstration of generative language models' beneficial use in improving SM. \item The recognition of supervised learning's ability to strengthen SM across a wide variety of datasets. \item The creation of HDXSM, a new, comprehensive SM dataset. \end{enumerate}
+\begin{enumerate} \item The development of SMUTF, a novel SM system outperforming current state-of-the-art SM methods. \item An exhaustive evaluation showing the ability of supervised learning with hybrid features and generated tags to strengthen SM across a wide variety of domains. \item The demonstration of generative language models' beneficial use to improve the performance of SM. \item The creation of HDXSM dataset, a new and comprehensive SM dataset. \end{enumerate}

 The paper subsequently presents a review of related work, provides a detailed introduction of our approach, showcases the experimental results, and concludes with potential future directions for this line of research.